You may find few things more relaxing than winding down with a steaming cup of herbal tea as you cozy up for bed at night.

 Video of the Day

-While there are several herbal teas marketed for their ability to help you doze off and get a sounder sleep, the evidence is mixed — largely because it can be difficult to study herbal tea intake and sleep quality in a large population over a duration of time.
+While there are several herbal teas marketed to help you doze off and get a sounder sleep, the evidence is mixed — largely because it's difficult to study herbal tea intake and sleep quality in a large population over a period of time.

 "It's really hard to get a good study out there, but researchers have tried," says Raj Dasgupta, MD, FAASM, a pulmonary and sleep doctor and associate professor at the University of Southern California.
 "Chances are, you'll see mixed evidence — in some cases, you'll have positive results and in others, you won't."

-That said, good sleep involves bringing together a myriad of puzzle pieces: Some things that can help you get better sleep include going to bed and getting up at the same time every day, avoiding heavy meals before bed and creating a restful environment, say, by keeping the room dark and quiet or doing calming activities before bed, per the Mayo Clinic.
+That said, good sleep involves bringing together many puzzle pieces: Some things that can help you get better sleep include going to bed and getting up at the same time every day, avoiding heavy meals before bed and creating a restful environment, say, by keeping the room dark and quiet or doing calming activities before bed, per the Mayo Clinic.

 Herbal teas won't be a cure-all for your sleep woes, but they may contribute to that relaxing routine, helping you create a proper foundation for catching zzzs.